 The paint also has a remarkable ability to stay wet and workable for a long time, so blending can be done on the canvas over several hours or days.

-And blending was what I did!
+And blending I am!

 I often start a painting with a specific image in mind.
 It might come to me spontaneously, or through some thought until I find in my mind something I want to produce.
 However I have never once painted that which I set out to paint!
 The brush on the canvas, the particular way the paint flows that day, the mood in the air, some mysterious energy on the ether, something will always come and offer a new avenue to explore, or steer my hand to the right when I intended left and soon a whole new picture is created.
 I love this!